jasonkylefrank/Front-end-Curriculum/Redux/Why-Redux/README.md

 # Why Redux?
+In this section I will discuss why we are using Redux.
+I will also provide some resources which show these things in action.  **I recommend you watch/read these resources even if you just want to start learning concepts about Redux.**

 As I reported elsewhere, using a Flux implementation like Redux **lets us avoid tightly coupling our React components**.
 Additionally, the Flux pattern also works especially well with React to handle data flow on the client.
 This is because Flux espouses a unidirectional data flow, just like React.
 Thus Flux and React form a complete unidirectional data flow loop.